 Smittybilt — All Element Ramps Traction Aids

-Lastly, we have the Smittybilt and its straightforward named ‘all element ramps traction aids.’
+Lastly, we have the Smittybilt and their straightforward named ‘all element ramps traction aids.’
 It’s not branding that rolls off the tongue.
 But for the mid-level pricing, you may be willing to look past the weird name to their bona fides.

 Each Smittybilt ramp can support up to 7,700 pounds.
-They’re made from heavy-duty nylon reinforced plastic construction.
+They’re made from heavy-duty nylon-reinforced plastic construction.
 Carrying handles and sloped entry make for easy carrying and extraction.
 Like virtually all the others, they’re stackable.
 And they come with a nylon carrying bag.
 No word on the warranty, though, so tread lightly.

 MSRP: $172.99 per pair